pushpendukar/pushpendukar.github.io/_pages/about.md

 <!--YOUR SCROLL CONTENT HERE-->
 <p align="left" class="infotxt" >

+[August, 2025] Our paper titled "ProLoC: An Efficient Probability-Based Forwarding Mechanism Considering Load Factor for Congestion Control in Named Data Networking" in the <b>IEEE IThings 2025</b> conference as a Regular Paper.
+<br><br>
 [August, 2025] Serving as a <b>General Chair</b> in the 4th International Conference on Advanced Communications and Machine Intelligence (MICA 2025), 22 – 24 December 2025, Tripura, India
 <br><br>
 [August, 2025] Serving as a <b>Guest Editor</b> in the special issue titled "Industrial uses and benefits of blockchain applications", Scientific Reports (Nature portfolio, Impact factor: 4.3), 2025 - 2026